Secured-Finance/secured-finance-app/README.md

 ## Quick Start

 1. Clone this repository
+2. Create a file `.env` at the root of the project.
+Please refer to `.env.sample` for the list of environment variables needed
-2. Login on the GitHub npm package repository with `npm login --registry=https://npm.pkg.github.com`
+3. Login on the GitHub npm package repository with `npm login --registry=https://npm.pkg.github.com`
-3. Install all required dependencies using `npm install` command
+4. Install all required dependencies using `npm install` command
-4. Run `npm run start` to start development mode
+5. Run `npm run start` to start development mode

 ### Recommended Development Environment
 This repository provides a `.vscode/settings.json` which assumes you have the following extensions installed: